brer-rabbit/thereman/README.md

 ## Cleaning

 A bit of isopropyl alcohol can be used for cleaning.
 Try not to get alcohol in the switch or the piezo buzzer.

+## Flip the switch!

+With batteries installed (positive side facing up in retainer) flip the switch.
+Your Thereman should now start annoying!